unbibium/atari64/README.md

 Shift-Atari logo will switch between uppercase-graphics and lowercase-uppercase character set.

+If a lot of text is scrolling by, you can hold the OPTION key to slow down the scrolling, like you would hold down CTRL on a real C64.

 Known issues:
 * if the C64 OS is in RAM, RESET reboots the original Atari OS.
   Supposedly the old Translator disk got around this somehow.